elifilkegokce/elifilkegokce.github.io/_posts/2019-10-28-beta-distribution.md

 $p=0$ and $p=1$ and zero elsewhere.
 When $\alpha=\beta=1,$ Beta distribution is equivalent to Uniform distribution.
 Beta is bell-shaped for
 $\alpha=\beta>2$.
-When $\alpha=\beta \rightarrow \inf,$ $p$ concentrates around 0.5 and variance converges to 0.
+When $\alpha=\beta \rightarrow \inf,$ $p$ concentrates around 0.5 and variance of probability $p$ converges to 0.
+When each call is equally likely to be about a suspicious call or not, we choose a higher value for $\alpha$ and $\beta.$

+Now, we consider the cases where $\alpha \ne \beta.$

 ![](/images/beta-distribution/beta_a_b_less1.png){: .align-right .width-half} | ![](/images/beta-distribution/beta_a_b_ge1.png){: .align-right .width-half}